arrno/gliter/README.md

 **Go Lang iter tools!** This package has two utilities:

-- **Async iter tools:** Simple utilities for wrapping regular functions in light async wrappers to do async-pipeline any fan-out/fan-in patterns.
+- **Async iter tools:** Simple utilities for wrapping regular functions in light async wrappers to do async-pipeline and fan-out/fan-in patterns.
 - **Iter tools:** Light generic slice wrapper for alternative functional/chaining syntax similar to Rust/Typescript.

 ʕ◔ϖ◔ʔ

 The mission of this project is to make it easy to compose normal business logic into complex async patterns.
-We should spend most our mental energy solving our core problems instead of worrying about race conditions, deadlocks, channel states, and go-routine leaks.
+Ideally, we should spend most our mental energy solving our core problems instead of worrying about race conditions, deadlocks, channel states, and go-routine leaks.
 The patterns published here are all intended to serve that goal.

 ## Async iter tools